Preface

 $ rm -r test-directory

-flag.
+Notice the -r flag.
 This causes a recursive removal.
 That is, you're not

 also all the files and folders inside.
 Be very careful with this command.
 Unlike